pub struct LineSegmenter { /* private fields */ }Expand description

 The LSTM, or Long Term Short Memory, is a machine learning model.
 It is smaller than the full dictionary but more expensive during segmentation (inference).

-See also Self::new_lstm
+See also Self::new_lstm.

-✨ Enabled with the compiled_data
+✨ Enabled with the compiled_data and lstm Cargo features.

 Sourcepub fn try_new_lstm_with_buffer_provider(